Do I really need to filter my water?

 Outdated Regulations:

-The EPA has not updated the regulated chemicals or safe standards in over 20 years.
-As a result, chemicals in tap water like PFAS (a known carcinogen and endocrine disruptor) that have become prevalent in the last 20 years, are not regulated and municipal water districts are not required to test for it unless mandated by your state.
+Up until recently, the EPA had not updated the regulated chemicals or safe standards in over 26 years.
+As a result, chemicals in tap water like PFAS chemicals (known carcinogens and endocrine disruptors) that have become prevalent in the last 20 years, have not been regulated and municipal water districts were not required to test for it unless mandated by your state.
+UPDATE: In 2024, the EPA finally announced regulations for 6 of these chemicals in drinking water and for two of the most common, PFOA and PFOS, they said there is virtually no safe level in drinking water.

 Also, even for chemicals that are regulated, the legal limit is often hundreds of times higher than the health standards recommended by scientists and public health agencies (see EWG tap water database below).